 Board certification helps employers and potential patients recognize mental health professionals who meet the counseling profession’s standards.
 Licensure, on the other hand, is a legal requirement to use specific titles and provide treatment in a particular state.

 Licensure requires meeting specific education requirements, completing supervised practice, and passing the National Mental Health Counselor Examination.
-Board certification requires completing a master’s degree (or higher), 3,000 hours of counseling experience, and 100 hours of supervised work over two years.
+Board certification requires completing one of your state’s licensed professional counselor programs at a master’s level (or higher), 3,000 hours of counseling experience, and 100 hours of supervised work over two years.

 LCSW vs. LPC